-b) If there is disagreement over appointment cancellation (see Rule 7a) (whether or not as the outcome of an Appointment Review) the individual may only appeal against the process (any appeal must be received within 14 days of the decision):

-- In the first instance, meet the Appointments Chair and another member of the Appointments Advisory Committee.
+- b) If there is disagreement over any cancellation or ending (of roles or membership) under Appointments Process (section 7a) (whether or not as the outcome of an Appointment Review) the individual may only appeal against the process.
+Any appeal must be received within 14 days of the decision being notified to them: - 1.
+In the first instance, meet the Appointments Chair and another member of the Appointments Advisory Committee.
 The purpose of this meeting is to allow the complainant to explain the problem regarding the process and to see if an agreeable resolution can be found.
 For completeness, the conclusion of the meeting will be notified in writing to the complainant and the relevant Commissioner. - 2.
 If the complainant is still not satisfied after step 1, the complainant may make an appeal to the Chair of the Executive Committee that is the parent body of the Appointments Advisory Committee.
 Any such appeal must be received within 14 days of receipt of the written outcome of step 1.